 Streptococcus pneumoniae (S. pneumoniae) is a widespread bacteria responsible for many illnesses, including meningitis, pneumonia, and sinus infections.
 The bacteria spread easily and quickly from person to person through coughing and sneezing.

 S. pneumoniae is the most common cause of bacterial meningitis in adults.
-It is also among the leading causes of bacterial meningitis in children under 2 years old.
+It is also

 The incidence of severe pneumococcal infection, including meningitis, has decreased significantly since the introduction of the pneumococcal vaccine.